-Lory Widmer Hess blogs about life, language, and literature at Entering the Enchanted Castle.
+Lory Widmer Hess is an American reader and writer currently living in Switzerland.
+She blogs about life, language, and literature at enterenchanted.com.

 BUY at Blackwell’s via our affiliate link (free UK P&P)